-We are preparing to begin the AV-101 MDD Phase 2 Adjunctive Treatment Study, which will test the safety, efficacy and tolerability of AV-101 as an adjunctive treatment of MDD in adult patients with an inadequate therapeutic response to standard, FDA-approved antidepressants.
-Subject to completion of this offering, we intend to launch the AV-101 MDD Phase 2 Adjunctive Treatment Study in the first quarter of 2018.
+We are preparing to begin the AV-101 MDD Phase 2 Adjunctive Treatment Study, which will test the safety and efficacy of AV-101 as an adjunctive treatment of MDD in patients with an inadequate response to standard, FDA-approved antidepressants.
+Subject to completion of this offering and assuming we receive the necessary approvals from the FDA, we intend to launch the AV-101 MDD Phase 2 Adjunctive Treatment Study in the first quarter of 2018.
 In connection with our preparation for this study, as well as potential Phase 3 development and commercialization of AV-101, we, together with our contract manufacturing organization (CMO), developed a novel process for the production of AV-101 drug substance.
 We believe our new proprietary production process will significantly improve AV-101 manufacturing efficiency, thereby reducing the current and future cost of manufacturing AV-101 drug substance and improving the yield of AV-101 drug substance manufactured.
 While developing our new manufacturing process, our CMO produced a batch of AV-101 drug substance that contained certain impurities not within the limits set out by the International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (the ICH Guidelines).
 The FDA routinely utilizes the ICH Guidelines as an industry standard for development stage programs such as our AV-101 Phase 2 program.
 Consequently, the FDA placed a clinical hold on the launch of the AV-101 MDD Phase 2 Adjunctive Treatment Study until we either (a) further improved our AV-101 manufacturing process to remove the impurities or reduce the impurities below applicable limits in the ICH Guidelines, or (b) conducted a bridging toxicology study to qualify the impurities as safe for clinical use.
 In response to the FDA's requests, we did both.
 We further improved our AV-101 manufacturing process, produced a new batch of AV-101 drug substance using the improved process, and now have analytical results from that batch showing that the impurities were reduced to a level below the limits of the ICH Guidelines.
 In addition, we conducted a bridging toxicology study, the results of which confirmed that the impurities were safe for clinical use.
+As a result of further refinement of our new manufacturing process and the results of the bridging toxicology study, we believe AV-101 drug substance produced using our new manufacturing method meets all applicable regulatory guidelines.

 The FDA also requested additional contraceptive protection in the upcoming clinical study until we complete preclinical reproductive toxicology studies that are routinely conducted later in stages of clinical development.
 Although previous toxicology studies for AV-101 do not suggest any reproductive organ involvement, and we have confirmed with the FDA that our proposed study is a Phase 2 study, we have implemented additional contraceptive measures in the revised protocol for the AV-101 MDD Phase 2 Adjunctive Treatment Study that will remain in effect until standard reproductive toxicology studies are completed in the ordinary course prior to commencement of Phase 3 development.
-We have confirmed with the FDA that our recently implemented contraceptive measures are appropriate for the current stage of development of AV-101.
+We have confirmed with FDA that our recently implemented contraceptive measures are appropriate for the current stage of development of AV-101.